DimitarChristoff/epik/README.md

 A nice example of a practical web app running mocked FX currency pairs is here: [https://github.com/DimitarChristoff/cp](https://github.com/DimitarChristoff/cp).
 It has been written to test the speed of bindings via the rivets adapter and should work fine with as many as 200+ currency pairs running and streaming via socket.io under chrome, all at no more than 20-30% CPU use.

+You can view it in action [http://fragged.org:8000/](here) - if the grunt server is up.

 A TodoMVC implementation can be seen [here](https://github.com/epitome-mvc/todomvc/tree/epik/labs/dependency-examples/epik)